npmcdn-to-unpkg-bot/Aerial_Intel_Project/readme.txt

 	• The latitude and longitude for counties
 	• Daily rainfall for counties

 Another thing that I would improve upon is the accuracy of the data.
 Because the data comes from so many sources, the routes become more complicated and there is much higher likelihood that the data becomes corrupted in some way.
-Were this to be a production application I would look for more encompassing sources of data.
+Were this to be a production application, I would look for more encompassing sources of data.
 (I believe I found some options that would be very well suited for this task, however they required a fee to use)

 Lastly, I would finish off the front end and apply some additional tools.
 A feature that might be useful is search bar for example.
 I would most likely implement this with a trie data structure for fast searches.
 Additionally I might use a tool like https://www.amcharts.com/javascript-maps/ for the mapping feature instead of leaflet to give a cleaner, more professional look.